 Outsized leverage requires greater discipline by a company to maintain robust cash flows in order to service that debt.
 Once deteriorating fundamentals impact an issuer’s ability to execute on its commitments to bondholders, the credit rating agencies start taking action, as we saw in the last quarter of 2018.
 Even though leverage growth is often the result of equity-enhancing measures, we have also seen increasing instances of market value destruction.
 This rings alarm bells, in our view, indicating that investors are wary of supporting management teams that have stretched balance sheets in the face of weakening business fundamentals.

-Energy company General Electric (GE) has exhibited both challenges.
+The world's leading American multinational conglomerate has exhibited both challenges.
 The multinational conglomerate was downgraded to Baa1 from A2 by Moody's, and to BBB from A by S&P in October.
-GE has been focused on creating shareholder value, returning roughly $80 billion of capital since 2015 in the form of stock buybacks and dividends.
-Yet, the stock has steadily declined, falling over 75% between December 2016 and December 2018.
-Despite GE’s efforts to wind down the balance sheet at subsidiary GE Capital, the largest area of concern, the company’s capital adequacy has come into question while fundamentals have deteriorated across business lines.
-Through the stock price decline and wider credit spreads, investors are expressing concern over how GE will go about strengthening its balance sheet, which the new CEO has stated is the company's highest priority.
-The market will be monitoring GE's ability to delever and to execute assets sales to protect its credit ratings going forward.
+The company has been focused on creating shareholder value, returning roughly $80 billion3 of capital since 2015 in the form of stock buybacks and dividends.
+Yet, the stock has steadily declined, falling over 75% between December 2016 and December 20184.
+Despite the company’s efforts to wind down the balance sheet at subsidiary, the largest area of concern, the company’s capital adequacy has come into question while fundamentals have deteriorated across business lines.
+Through the stock price decline and wider credit spreads, investors are expressing concern over how the company will go about strengthening its balance sheet, which the new CEO has stated is the company's highest priority.
+The market will be monitoring the company's ability to delever and to execute assets sales to protect its credit ratings going forward.

 As we extend through the cycle, we expect these types of idiosyncratic risks to increase.
 It is also typical for ratings agencies’ tolerance to decline for issuers that fail to meet their leverage targets, which will likely result in additional downgrades.